 Preparing the dough.

 In a mixer, or a bowl, combine the yeast, sugar and water.
 Proof the yeast for 10 minutes by leaving it sit and making sure it is alive and kicking; you should see bubbles and foam starting to rise to the top of the water after about 10 minutes.
 Once the yeast has proofed, combine the remaining ingredients (add the salt last) and begin to mix the dough.
-Once you have a nice tight wad, roll it and knead it into a round shape and place it into the shell.
-Give the dough a push down into the shell and make sure it’s no more than about 1/3 of the capacity of the shell.
+Leave the dough covered in a mixing bowl for 1.5 hours for the first rise.
+Once you have completed the first rise, punch the dough down and cut it into 2 even pieces, roll them into round balls in your hands and place them into each shell.
+Give the dough a push down into the shells and make sure it’s no more than about 1/2 of the capacity of each shell.

-Place the sheet and shell into your oven and let it rise for approximately one hour.
-Once it’s formed a nice round dome, it’s time to bake your panettone!
+Place the sheet and shells into your oven and let it rise for approximately one to two hours.
+Once they’ve formed nice round domes, it’s time to bake your panettones!

 Turn your oven on to 425 F (200 C, Gas Mark 7) now with the loaf in the oven.
 We do this so as to not disturb it once it has risen as it can fall very easily if moved.
-Bake for 30 to 40 minutes or until top is golden brown.
+Bake for 20 to 30 minutes or until top is golden brown.
 Serve with butter or ricotta and enjoy!

 If you’re planning to use this as a gift, it’s a lovely finishing touch to wrap it in cellophane and tie the top shut with a ribbon.